-Fort Myers crash shuts down EB lanes of Colonial Blvd
+EB lanes of Colonial Blvd reopen following Fort Myers crash

 FORT MYERS, Fla.
-A crash involving a motorcycle shut down the eastbound lanes of Colonial Boulevard Wednesday morning, the Fort Myers Police Department said.
+At least one person was injured in a crash involving a motorcycle Wednesday morning, the Fort Myers Police Department said.

 The wreck between a motorcycle and a minivan happened at around 8:45 a.m. on Colonial Boulevard near Metro Parkway, police said.

+The eastbound lanes of Colonial Boulevard were shut down, but reopened just before 11 a.m.

-The motorcyclist was injured and is being attended by emergency medical services, police said.
+The motorcyclist was injured and was attended by emergency medical services, police said.
 The extent of his injuries are unclear.

 No further information was immediately available.